Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Manufacturers like Siemens Gamesa, Vestas, and GE Renewable Energy offer twins of their own equipment.
 Large operators (Iberdrola, Ørsted, RWE) complement with their own farm-level twins.

 Typical result: 10-20% reduction in corrective maintenance, 1-3% availability increase.
-On a 500 MW farm, that’s millions a year.
+On a 500 MW farm, that is millions a year.

 Conventional plants have had detailed models for years.
 The modern digital twin adds:

-• Real-time integration with operation (before, they were design models).
+• Real-time integration with operation (before, they were static design models).

-• ML over history to detect incipient anomalies.
+• ML over history to detect incipient anomalies before they become failures.

-• Start/stop simulation (especially valuable in thermals cycling more due to renewables).
+• Start/stop simulation — especially valuable in thermals cycling more due to renewable integration.

-• Safety: twins for tests that can’t be done on the real asset.
+• Safety: twins for tests that cannot be done on the real asset.

-In nuclear, twins are pieces in life-extension authorisation — demonstrating the model matches real behaviour is part of regulation.
+In nuclear, twins form part of life-extension authorisation — demonstrating that the model matches real behaviour is part of regulation.

 ROI and Measured Cases